Chapter 31: Propagating plants and developing new plants

 The Green Revolution

-In the late 1960’s several scientists warned of an inevitable global famine, based in part on the assumption that crop yields could not be improved.
+In the late 1960’s several scientists warned of an inevitable global famine, based in part on the assumption population increases would vastly outpace increases in agricultural production based on the assumption that crop yields could not be significantly improved.
 Fortunately agricultural research, with a series of innovations that became known as the ‘green revolution’ was able to drastically increase yield (Fig. 6) and the global famine did not occur, although local famines continue to be a problem, usually the result of politics and war.
 Central to the green revolution were the efforts of Norman Borlaug, both as an agricultural researcher who developed high yielding varieties and as administrator who worked extensively to have new agricultural practices accepted by countries including Mexico, India and Pakistan.
 Central to the green revolution was hybrid seed and the development of new high yielding varieties of wheat and rice.
 Surprisingly, these varieties were actually dwarf plants.
 This had one direct effect: the problem of ‘lodging’ (plants being knocked over, usually as the result of wind) was lessened because the plants were shorter.
 But the new varieties also had a number of other features that helped to increase yield: increased seed production per plant, enhanced disease resistance (especially against rusts) and greater tolerance of drought or excessive rain.
-Also significant was that the new varieties would respond with increased yield to increased levels of fertilization.
-As a result of the new varieties and the new agricultural practices, crop yields more than doubled.
+Also significant was the ability of new varieties to respond with increased yield to increased levels of fertilization.
+As a result of the new varieties and the new agricultural practices, crop yields increased dramatically throughout the end of the 20th century.

 How can crops be improved?
 And who does the work of crop development?